namjul/gutenberg/packages/dataviews/README.md

 #### `selection`: `string[]`

-Callback that signals the user selected one of more items, and takes them as parameter.

-### `isItemClickable`: `function`

-A function that determines if a media field or a primary field are clickable.
-It receives an item as an argument and returns a boolean value indicating whether the item can be clicked.

-### `onClickItem`: `function`

-A callback function that is triggered when a user clicks on a media field or primary field.
-This function is currently implemented only in the `grid` and `list` views.
 The list of selected items' ids.

 If `selection` and `onChangeSelection` are provided, the `DataViews` component behaves as a controlled component, otherwise, it behaves like an uncontrolled component.